How do I check my coding notice?

 - if you receive income that it is not possible to tax before you receive it, your tax-free amount will be reduced by an estimate of that income.
 For example, if you rent out a property, HMRC might reduce your tax-free amount by an estimate of your rental income (see the LITRG website for more information) or if you receive savings interest on which tax is due, HMRC will reduce your tax-free amount by an amount of estimated interest (there is more information on this on the LITRG website).

 There is more information below on what happens when the reductions to your tax-free amount are more than your personal allowances.

 What does the number in your tax code show?

 Your tax-free amount, reduced or increased as necessary, is turned into a tax code.

 HMRC divide the tax-free amount by ten and then add on a letter.
-For example, in 2018/19, someone whose tax-free amount is just the personal allowance of £11,850 will have a tax code of 1185L.
+For example, in 2019/20, someone whose tax-free amount is just the personal allowance of £12,500 will have a tax code of 1250L.
 If this person was resident in Scotland the code would start with the letter ’S’.
-This code will tell your employer that you are entitled to £988 tax free pay per month or £228 per week.
+If this person was resident in Wales the code would start with the letter ‘C’.
+This code will tell your employer that you are entitled to £1,042 tax free pay per month or £240 per week.

 Letters in tax codes

 The letters used in tax codes often will not mean much to you.
 Most are there for HMRC or your employer to refer to.